garrardkitchen/blog/content/posts/dotnet-stack-and-heap.md

 }
 ```

-Due to it being a class field, it is allocated on heap with it's parent `NewOrder`.
+Due to it being a class field, it is allocated on Heap with it's parent `NewOrder`.
 This is seen here:

 ![](../img/2022-02-04-09-08-06.png)

 The same will happen if you hoist a Struct to the root of the class.
-Take this code for instance, the Item struct is placed on the heap along with it's parent (see screengrab below):
+Take this code for instance, the Item struct is placed on the Heap along with it's parent (see screengrab below):

 ```c#
 public class Order